LaunchCodeEducation/web-fundamentals/schedule/class11/README.md

 Today's Walkthrough starts with a significant amount of new code already written.
 At a high level, what the new code does is implement the existence of user accounts and registration, and ensure that users cannot see the main pages of the site unless they are logged in.

+That's a lot!
 We would have liked to write this code during the Walkthrough itself, but there is not enough time.
 Luckily, your upcoming Assignment will give you a similar chunk of starter code, so you won't be expected to write all this code yourself.

 Here is the agenda: